Doubly Reflected BSDEs in the predictable setting: Introduction

-where the generator $g$ is Lipschitz continuous in $(y,z)$ and the terminal value $\xi$ is square-integrable. \\ Thereafter a new kind of BSDEs, called reflected backward stochastic differential equations (RBSDEs, in short), has been introduced by El Karoui et al. \cite{El Karoui and al.} in the case of a Brownian filtration and a continuous obstacle.
+where the generator $g$ is Lipschitz continuous in $(y,z)$ and the terminal value $\xi$ is square-integrable. \\ Thereafter, a new kind of BSDEs called reflected backward stochastic differential equations (RBSDEs, in short), has been introduced by El Karoui et al. \cite{El Karoui and al.} in the case of a Brownian filtration and a continuous obstacle.
 In their setting, the first component of the solution is forced to remain greater than or equal to a given process called obstacle or barrier.
 An additional nondecreasing predictable process appeared in the expression (\ref{BSDE}); the function of this additional process is to push upwards the process $Y$ in order to keep it above the barrier $\xi$.
 One important use of RBSDEs is their application to the pricing of American options, especially in constrained markets.\\ The theory of RBSDEs has been extended to the case where the obstacle is not necessarily continuous and a larger filtration than the Brownian filtration by several authors, we quote \cite{Essaky(2008)}, \cite{Hamadene-Ouknine}, \cite{Quenez-Sulem (2014)}, \cite{Crepey-Matoussi} and references therein.
 In all of the mentioned works, the barrier has been assumed to be at least right-continuous.
-The first paper dealing with RBSDEs in a general framework, where the obstacle is not necessarily right-continuous, is the paper of Grigorova et al. (2016) \cite{Optimal stopping with}.
-More recently, Bouhadou and Ouknine \cite{Bouhadou} considered the theory of BSDEs in the predictable setting.
-That is, where the filtration is non quasi-left continuous and the terminal value $\xi$ belongs to $L^2(\mathcal{F}_{T^-})$.
-A significant use of these equations is to generate a new family of "non linear expectations", called predictable $g$-conditional expectations.
-These operators present a crucial tool to study the main problem of their paper, namely the optimal stopping problem.
-In \cite{Bouhadou}, Bouhadou and Ouknine introduced also the reflected BSDEs in the predictable framework, where the lower obstacle is given by a left-limited predictable process. \\ In the current paper, we generalize the previous equations to the case of two reflecting barrier processes, that is, to a setting where, the filtration is non quasi-left continuous and the solution has to remain between two left-limited, predictable processes $\xi$ and $\zeta$, with $\xi \leq \zeta$ and $\xi_T=\zeta_T$.
-We establish the existence and uniqueness of the solution, in appropriate Banach space, to the following doubly RBSDE:
+In the last few years, financial quantitative analysts have used more sophisticated mathematical concepts, such as tools from the general theory of stochastic processes, in order to describe the behavior of irregular phenomena.
+Using some techniques and approache from the optimal stopping theory (cf. \cite{El karoui}, \cite{kobylanski}, \cite{maingueneau}) and some results from the general theory of processes (cf. \cite{Probabilites et Potentiel2}), Grigorova et al. in \cite{Reflected BSDEs when the obstacle is not right-continuous and optimal stopping} were the first to deal with RBSDEs in a general framework, where the obstacle is not necessarily right-continuous.
+They have proved existence and uniqueness of the solutions to such RBSDEs in appropriate Banach spaces.
+Grigorova et al. also found that the $Y$-component of the unique solution characterize the value function of an optimal stopping problem in which the risk of a financial position $\xi$ is assessed by an $f$-conditional expectation $\varepsilon^f(.)$ (where $f$ is a Lipschitz driver).
+From a perspective of mathematical finance, this discovery is significant for the evaluation of American options with irregular pay-off in an imperfect market model, see e.g., Grigorova et al. \cite{Optimal stopping with}.